tisogawa/tzdate/README.md

 ## Require

 - PHP >= 5.3.3
-- PHP's [phar.readonly](http://php.net/phar.configuration#ini.phar.readonly) setting need to be "Off"
+- PHP's [phar.readonly](http://php.net/phar.configuration#ini.phar.readonly) setting needs to be "Off" on install (should be resumed afterwards)

 ## Install